PostHog/posthog.com/contents/blog/cheaper-analytics.md

 ## tl;dr

 * We have cut our pricing by X for everyone using our product analytics - this is our biggest ever price decrease!
-* We are now _by far_ the cheapest product analytics tool on the internet, with by far the broadest selection of features available in our lowest pricing tier.
+* We are now _by far_ the cheapest product analytics tool on the internet, with by far the broadest selection of features available of everyone, in our lowest pricing tier.
 We are 5-10x cheaper than the nearest competitor.
-* We are going to continue making price cuts, this is the start
+* We are going to continue making price cuts, this is the start.
-* We have done this by creating a new lower tier for non-identified events - you can read the docs for how to set yourself up here
+* We have done this by creating a new lower tier for non-identified events - you can read the docs for how to set yourself up here.

 <INSERT GRAPH SHOWING PRICING COMPARISON>